SaurabhDayal/GO-03_RMS-chi-db/README.md

   -  password hashing
   -  logout no need for taking id from URL, logout should be from token
 - CONTEXT
-  - can add context to middleware for user details that we can access in handlers
+  - can add context of keys-values in request from middleware
-  -
+  - ex. tokens, user details that we can access in handlers
 - ERROR HANDLING
   - create different error types
   - return specific error types from dbHelpers to handlers